Email Templates You Can Use to Politely Ask for Payment Professionally

 The Challenge of the Late Payment (And Late Payment Reminder)

-When it comes to getting paid through individual contracts, it’s up to you as the contractor to follow up on your payments and ensure everything is coming in on time.
-There’s no one else to do this for you unless you’ve hired someone as your bookkeeper or CFO.
+When it comes to getting paid through individual contracts, it’s up to you as the contractor to follow up on your payments and ensure everything is coming in on time, unless you’ve hired someone as your bookkeeper or CFO.

-While most clients will pay on time, some still have the best intentions and still have trouble paying on time.
+Some clients might have the best intentions of paying on time, but they are unable to do so for legitimate reasons, such as cash flow problems.
 Then, there are the few rotten eggs that hope to get great work without paying you for it.
 Sometimes they even make the payment process so long and drawn out that the contractor will give up, and they’ll still end up getting services and products for free.

 If you’re having trouble with a client paying on time repeatedly, it’s a red flag and a sign you should consider letting them go.
-Regardless of how good the work is, if you’re not getting paid for it, it’s wasted hours and energy that you could spend on something lucrative.
+Regardless of how good the work is, if you’re not getting paid for it, it’s wasted hours and energy that you could spend on something that will actually lead to money in your pocket.

 Polite Payment Due Date Email

-If a due date is approaching and you want to get ahead of any problem in the first place, you may want to ping them with a polite email reminder that the due date is quickly coming.
+If a due date is approaching and you want to get ahead of any problem in the first place, you may want to ping your client with a polite email reminder that the due date is quickly coming.
+Prior to sending, consider using an invoice due date calculator to ensure you have the correct due date and are not mistakenly reaching out to your client about a late payment.

 It might look something like this: